tomdalling/old-tomdalling.com/resources/blog-posts/2013-01-21_04-cameras-vectors-and-input.markdown

 Notice how the magnitude (length) and direction of the vectors never changes, even though they appear in different positions.
 Remember that vectors have a direction and a magnitude *only*.
-They don't have a start point, so they can be drawn in a different position but still be identical.
+They don't have a start point, so they can be visually represented at different positions and still be identical.

 For example: